Ankle Sprains

 Expect to be on the mend for at least six weeks.
 This time will increase significantly if surgery is required to address a fracture.
 If there is no break, a cast or other immobilizer may be used to provide protection for the injury during healing.
 Physical therapy is important to rebuild strength and stability, so follow your after-care plan carefully to ensure a full recovery.

 Your feet are our highest priority.
 If foot or ankle pain has you sidelined, take time out to make an appointment at Achilles Foot and Ankle Specialists today.
-Call (804) 273-1717, or request an appointment online.
+Call (804) 273-1717, or make an appointment online.

 +1-804-273-1717